 48. (1) A removal order is enforceable if it has come into force and is not stayed.

 (2) If a removal order is enforceable, the foreign national against whom it was made must leave Canada immediately and the order must be enforced as soon as possible.

 Baron v.
 Canada (Minister of Public Safety and Emergency Preparedness) is the leading Federal Court of Appeal decision on the discretion that Canada Border Services Agency (“CBSA”) officers have to defer removal.
-As per the Federal Court of Appeal stated that “it is trite law that an enforcement officer’s discretion to defer removal is limited.”
+There, the Federal Court of Appeal stated that “it is trite law that an enforcement officer’s discretion to defer removal is limited.”

 The Federal Court of Appeal went on to note that deferral of removal “should be reserved for those applications or processes where the failure to defer will expose the applicant to the risk of death, extreme sanction or inhumane treatment in circumstances where deferral might result in the order becoming inoperative.”
 It elaborated on several other principles guiding the deferral of removal process, including that:

 - there are a range of factors that can validly influence the timing of removal on even the narrowest reading of section 48, such as those factors related to making effective travel arrangements and other factors affected by those arrangements, such as children’s school years and pending births or deaths.

 - the CBSA is bound by law to execute a valid removal order and, consequently, any deferral policy should reflect this imperative of the Immigration and Refugee Protection Act (the “IRPA”).
 In considering the duty to comply with section 48, the availability of an alternate remedy, such as a right to return, should be given great consideration because it is a remedy other than failing to comply with a positive statutory obligation.
 In instances where applicants are successful in their humanitarian & compassionate (“H&C”) applications, they can be made whole by readmission.